-It is one of the funniest films I have seen - I am going myself to see it again and am sure I shall enjoy it just as much as the first time.
+I am going myself to see it again and am sure I am going myself to see it again and am sure I shall enjoy it just as much as the first time.
 The film is adopted from the play by de Flers and Caillaret.
 I saw the play many years ago and enjoyed it, but I think I like the film even better.
-It has been brought up to date and has lost none of its savour and I think has even gained by the transformation.
+It has been brought up to date and has bottom of its second or of the transformation.
 The story deals with the adventures of a

 The story deals with the adventures of a King of a small and mythical state during a visit to Paris to sign a commercial treaty between his country and the Republic.
 The story is more than funny; it is a delightful satire.
 I am not going to spoil your fun by giving any details but when I tell you that the principal parts are taken by.
-Victor Fraucen, Raimu, Popesco and Gaby Morlay, you may be sure that I am not exaggerating ting.
+Victor Fraucen, Raimu, Popesco and Gaby Morlay, you may be sure that I am not exaggera-ting.

-Go and see "Le Roi s'amuse" and if you do not think it witty, write to the Swiss Observer.
+ting.
+Go and see "Le Roi s'amuse" and if you do not think it witty, write to the Swiss Observer,